AI Policy Guide

 Data Adjustment and Activation

 Detecting patterns in data is actually a process of transforming input data into an output that represents a meaningful pattern.
 This is done in two steps.
-First, the neuron manipulates the input data to amplify the most important information and sums the data together.
+First, the neuron manipulates the input data to amplify the most important information and sums the data.
 Next, it passes this sum to an activation function.
-In a realistic sense the activation function represents the rules that transform the input data into the output decision.
-In many cases, however, it can more or less be thought of as an algorithmic trigger that needs to be tripped for the neuron to activate.157 The activation function compares the manipulated data to certain criteria, which dictate the final output that the neuron will produce.
-In our simple prime-or-subprime case, this criterion is a threshold number: If the sum is higher than this threshold, the neuron sends a result indicating that this is a prime borrower.
+In a realistic sense, the activation function represents the rules that transform the input data into the output decision.
+In many cases, however, it can more or less be thought of as an algorithmic trigger that needs to be tripped for the neuron to activate.
+The activation function compares the manipulated data to certain criteria, which dictate the final output that the neuron will produce.
+In the simple prime or subprime case, this criterion is a threshold number: if the sum is higher than this threshold, the neuron sends a result indicating that this is a prime borrower.
 If not, it indicates subprime.
-Although in this case this result is the neuron’s final decision, note that in complex neural networks this result might just be one of many patterns identified in service of the final decision.
+Although in this case, the result is the neuron’s final decision, note that in complex neural networks, the result might just be one of many patterns identified in service of the final decision.

 Giving Shape to Predictions